All-Hands-AI/OpenHands/docs/modules/usage/llms/llms.md

 [litellm documentation](https://docs.litellm.ai/docs/providers).

 ## Local and Open Source Models
-Current local and open source models are not as powerful.
-When using an alternative model, you may see long wait times between messages, poor responses, or errors about malformed JSON.
+Most current local and open source models are not as powerful.
+When using such models, you may see long wait times between messages, poor responses, or errors about malformed JSON.
 OpenHands can only be as powerful as the models driving it.
 However, if you do find ones that work, please add them to the verified list above.